ryanpstauffer/RheingoldGraph/docs/setup.md

 ## Neo4j
 [Neo4j](https://neo4j.com/) is a native property graph database.
 It provides a simple backend database for this prototype.
 An easy way to deploy Neo4j is with Docker.
 If you're not already running Docker, please see the [Docker](https://www.docker.com) website for official installation instructions.

-The RheingoldGraph prototype don't require any plugins or changes to the native Neo4j Community distribution.
+The RheingoldGraph prototype doesn't require any plugins or changes to the native Neo4j Community distribution.

 ### Running Neo4j with Docker locally
 If you already have Docker installed and running, simply run a container from the standard Neo4j.
 We mount several directories in order to persist our database data even after our container is shutdown.